Back to all posts

 Once the power is completely disconnected, you can safely investigate the cause of the jam.
 Grab a flashlight and peer down into the drain to see if you can spot the culprit.
 Often, the jam is caused by a foreign object like a bottle cap, a piece of silverware, or a stubborn food scrap like a fruit pit.
 If you see something, use a pair of tongs or needle-nose pliers to carefully reach in and pull it out.
 Whatever you do, never, ever put your hand down the disposal.
 The blades are sharp, even when the unit is off, and you could easily cut yourself.
 Using a tool is the only safe way to remove a visible obstruction.

-Manually Turn the Blades with an Allen Wrench
+Turn the Blades Manually with an Allen Wrench

 If you’ve removed any visible blockages but the blades still won’t move, you can try turning them manually from underneath the sink.
 Most garbage disposals have a small, hexagonal hole in the center of the bottom of the unit.
 This is where you can insert a 1/4-inch Allen wrench (many disposals even come with a special tool for this purpose).
 Fit the wrench into the hole and turn it back and forth.
 This motion will move the blades, helping to dislodge whatever is causing the jam.
 You might feel some resistance at first, but a little gentle pressure should get things moving again.
 This is often all it takes to free up the grinding mechanism.

-Use Vinegar and Baking Soda to Loosen Debris
+Try a Vinegar and Baking Soda Fix

 After you’ve cleared the jam and restored power, it’s a good idea to give your disposal a quick clean to wash away any lingering debris.
 A simple and effective method uses two common household items: baking soda and vinegar.
 Pour about half a cup of baking soda down the drain, followed by half a cup of white vinegar.
 The mixture will fizz and bubble, which helps break down any remaining gunk and food particles.
 Let it sit for about 15 minutes, then turn on the cold water and run the disposal for a minute to flush everything through.
 If these steps don’t work and your disposal is still stuck, it might be time to call in the experts for professional plumbing services.